V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 ## Milling-Controller-Firmware

-The controller takes movement commands, and drives the motors.
+The final step is to actually do the milling.
+Obviously this is done by the tool at the end of the gantry but it is facilitated by the controller.
+It takes movement commands, and drives the motors.
 If you bought the controller from the V1Engineering shop, then it is running Marlin.
 Marlin is designed for 3D printing (and so are a lot of tools we use).
 Don't be surprised if you see something labelled "print" when you think it should be "cut".